Unsupervised Text-to-Speech Synthesis by Unsupervised Automatic Speech Recognition: Conclusions

 \section{Conclusions}

-In this work, we designed a two-stage system for training an unsupervised TTS system without paired data.
-Our systems do not require paired speech and text during training except for a small validation set to ensure the convergence and demonstrate competitive intelligibility in English and a slight degradation in intelligibility in six other languages on the level of supervised TTS models.
+In this work, we combined an alignment module and a synthesis module to build a unsupervised TTS system that trains without paired data.
+The final unsupervised TTS system demonstrates competitive intelligibility in English and a slight degradation in intelligibility in six other languages on the level of supervised TTS models.
 We further show that phonemes work better than graphemes as text units for our systems.
-In the future, we would like to explore unsupervised TTS with truly non-parallel datasets for languages other than English and ways to improve the stability of the unsupervised ASR system in the first stage of our system.
+In the future, we would like to explore unsupervised TTS with truly non-parallel datasets for languages other than English and ways to improve the stability for the alignment module.